Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Abstract

 \section{Abstract}

 Chest imaging plays an essential role in diagnosing and predicting patients with COVID-19 with evidence of worsening respiratory status.
-Many deep learning-based diagnostic models for pneumonia have been developed to enable computer-aided diagnosis.
-However, the long training and inference time make them inflexible.
-In addition, the lack of interpretability reduces their credibility in clinical medical practice.
-This paper presents CMT, a model with interpretability and rapid recognition of pneumonia, especially COVID-19 positive.
-Multiple convolutional layers in CMT are first used to extract features in CXR images, and then Transformer is applied to calculate the possibility of each symptom.
-To improve the model's generalization performance and to address the problem of sparse medical image data, we propose Feature Fusion Augmentation (FFA), a plug-and-play method for image augmentation.
-It fuses the features of the two images to varying degrees to produce a new image that does not deviate from the original distribution.
-Furthermore, to reduce the computational complexity and accelerate the convergence, we propose Multilevel Multi-Head Self-Attention (MMSA), which computes attention on different levels to establish the relationship between global and local features.
-It significantly improves the model performance while substantially reducing its training and inference time.
-Experimental results on the largest COVID-19 dataset show the proposed CMT has state-of-the-art performance.
-The effectiveness of FFA and MMSA is demonstrated in the ablation experiments.
-In addition, the weights and feature activation maps of the model inference process are visualized to show the CMT's interpretability.
+Many deep learning-based approaches for pneumonia recognition have been developed to enable computer-aided diagnosis.
+However, the long training and inference time makes them inflexible, and the lack of interpretability reduces their credibility in clinical medical practice.
+This paper aims to develop a pneumonia recognition framework with interpretability, which can understand the complex relationship between lung features and related diseases in chest X-ray (CXR) images to provide high-speed analytics support for medical practice.
+To reduce the computational complexity to accelerate the recognition process, a novel multi-level self-attention mechanism within Transformer has been proposed to accelerate convergence and emphasize the task-related feature regions.
+Moreover, a practical CXR image data augmentation has been adopted to address the scarcity of medical image data problems to boost the model's performance.
+The effectiveness of the proposed method has been demonstrated on the classic COVID-19 recognition task using the widespread pneumonia CXR image dataset.
+In addition, abundant ablation experiments validate the effectiveness and necessity of all of the components of the proposed method.